-Executive assistant salary guide: what to pay your executive assistant (in 2022)
+Executive assistant salary guide: what to pay your executive assistant (in 2024)

-Executive Assistant Salary Guide
+Executive Assistant Salary 2024

-Administration-level executive assistant salary: about $80,000-$100,000 per annum
+Administration-level executive assistant salary: $80,000-$120,000 per annum (ex-Super)

 A transactional executive assistant provides administrative support and clerical assistance to the senior management of a company.
 Common tasks in the position description include: